Ashwin87/aws-s3-twilio-notification/README.md

 # aws-s3-twilio-notification

+# How to Use and Test:

-Download this project.
+1. Download this project.

-Run npm install to download the required modules.
+2. Run npm install to download the required modules.

-Install Serverless.
+3. Install Serverless.

-Install AWS CLI and configure it with your account.
+4. Install AWS CLI and configure it with your account.

-Create a Twilio account at https://www.twilio.com/
+5. Create a Twilio account at https://www.twilio.com/

-In the serverless.yml file.
+6. In the serverless.yml file.

-Set the region and profile according to your AWS CLI configuration.
+7. Set the region and profile according to your AWS CLI configuration.

-Change the name of the bucket in custom -> bucket.
+8. Change the name of the bucket in custom -> bucket.

-Add your Twilio Account SID (account-SID).
+9. Add your Twilio Account SID (account-SID).

-Add your Twilio Account Token (auth_token).
+10. Add your Twilio Account Token (auth_token).

-Add your Twilio Phone Number (twilio_phone_No).
+11. Add your Twilio Phone Number (twilio_phone_No).

-Add the desired phone number to receive the SMS (phone_no_to_recieve_sms).
+12. Add the desired phone number to receive the SMS (phone_no_to_recieve_sms).

-Run serverless deploy -v.
+13. Run serverless deploy -v.

-Test this function by adding any file in the bucket.
+14. Test this function by adding any file in the bucket.